Miami-Dade County

 “This is particularly important in our community where there’s water everywhere,” Miami-Dade Mayor Daniella Levine Cava said.
 “Everywhere.
 And we need our children to be drown-proofed.”

-Yara Sanchez, 21, a Miami-Dade county life guard, teaches Alyssa Roche, a kindergartener from Rockway Elementary School, how to swim at Rockway Park Swimming Pool on Thursday, May 14, 2026, in Miami, Fla.
-The students are participants in Miami-Dade County's Zero Drowning initiative that aims to reduce children drowning.
+Yara Sanchez, 21, a Miami-Dade County lifeguard, guides Alyssa Roche, a kindergartener from Rockway Elementary School, through a swimming lesson at Rockway Park Swimming Pool on Thursday, May 14, 2026, in Miami, Fla.

-Yara Sanchez, 21, a Miami-Dade county life guard, teaches Alyssa Roche, a kindergartener from Rockway Elementary School, how to swim at Rockway Park Swimming Pool on Thursday, May 14, 2026, in Miami, Fla.
-The students are participants in Miami-Dade County's Zero Drowning initiative that aims to reduce children drowning.
+Yara Sanchez, 21, a Miami-Dade County lifeguard, guides Alyssa Roche, a kindergartener from Rockway Elementary School, through a swimming lesson at Rockway Park Swimming Pool on Thursday, May 14, 2026, in Miami, Fla.
 Photo by Marra X. Finkelstein marra.finkelstein@miamiherald.com

 For mom and teacher at Rockway Middle School Vanesa Roche, that message rings true.
-Her daughter, Alyssa, is in her first week with the Zero Drownings lessons, and could already showcase her skills at the program demonstration.
+Her daughter, Alyssa, is in her first week with the Zero Drownings lessons, and could already showcase her skills at a program demonstration on Thursday.

 “She comes home this past three days with stories, and she’s learning a lot,” Roche said.
 “I feel very fortunate to be a part of the program as a parent.”

-“What better place for a kid to be than a pool,” president and CEO of the Children’s Trust of Miami-Dade County, James Haj, said.
-“They may not necessarily be Olympic swimmers, but we will prevent drownings, and… near drownings.”
+“What better place for a kid to be than a pool?” said James Haj, president and CEO of the Children’s Trust of Miami-Dade County.
+“They may not necessarily be Olympic swimmers, but we will prevent drownings, and ... near drownings.”

 Get unlimited digital access